 12:00 PM- 6:00 PM

-We will once again being running shuttles from two downtown parking garages starting at 6:00 AM and ending at 11:00 AM.
+We will once again being running shuttles from 5th and Walnut parking garage starting at 6:00 AM and ending at 11:00 AM.
 All garages are free on the festival weekend.
 There is no parking available at Stephen’s Lake Park.
-Look out for more information leading up to the event.
+Look out for more information in the participant guide.
+We also suggest using the Short Street parking garage (1110 East Walnut Street) and walking to the event.

 Once again all runners will get a high quality race shirt and all finishers will get a custom finishers medal for the race!